PerroVivo/About-Me/README.md

 # 💫 About Me:
-I'm Franklin Latouche, a cybersecurity student pursuing a Bachelor's degree in Cyber Operations with a Cyber Engineering emphasis.
+I'm Frank, a cybersecurity student pursuing a Bachelor's degree in Cyber Operations with a Cyber Engineering emphasis.
 I'm passionate about building secure systems and defending against evolving digital threats.

 🚀 Current Focus
 Networking & Infrastructure